telerik/kendo-ui-core/docs/web/numerictextbox/overview.md

 # NumericTextBox Overview

-[Kendo UI NumericTextBox widget](http://demos.telerik.com/kendo-ui/numerictextbox/index) can convert an `<input>` element into a numeric, percentage, or currency textbox.
+The [Kendo UI NumericTextBox widget](http://demos.telerik.com/kendo-ui/numerictextbox/index) can convert an `<input>` element into a numeric, percentage, or currency textbox.
 The conversion data type is defined by the specified format.
 The widget renders spin buttons and by using them you can increment/decrement the value with a predefined step.
 The NumericTextBox widget accepts only numeric entries.
 The widget uses `kendo.culture.current` culture to determine the number precision and other culture-specific properties.

 ## Getting Started

 ### Initialize the NumericTextBox

     <input id="textBox" />

     <script>
         $(document).ready(function(){
             $("#textBox").kendoNumericTextBox();